zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Windows Notes
 -------------------
-The Domemaster3D v2.2 mental ray and Arnold releases for Windows have been compiled with Visual Studio 2012.
+The Domemaster3D v2.2 mental ray and Arnold release for Windows was compiled with Visual Studio 2012.
 If your system doesn't have the Visual Studio 2012 (VC++ 11.0) x64 Redistributable Package installed you can download it here: http://www.microsoft.com/en-us/download/details.aspx?id=30679

 You can also find a copy of the Visual Studio 2012 (VC++ 11.0) x64 installer in the Domemaster3D "bin" folder at: